danidiaz/dep-t/README.md

   were treated uniformly; if all of them had access to (some view of) the environment record.

-To tackle these issues, we begin by writing the controller in a more generic
+To tackle these issues, we begin by giving the controller a more general signature:
-way:

     mkControllerIO :: (HasLogger IO e, HasRepository IO e, MonadIO m, MonadReader e m) => Int -> m String

-So far only the signature has changed, but now the function can work in other reader-like monads besides `ReaderT`.
+Now the function can work in other reader-like monads besides `ReaderT`.

 Let's go one step further, and abstract away the `IO`, so that functions in the record can have effects in other monads: